 As you can see, the IPVanish servers are heavily loaded in the English-language markets of Australia and New Zealand.
 In total, these regions have more than 90% of all IPVanish servers.
 However, this comes with no surprise because most providers concentrate their servers in the mentioned regions.

 Unfortunately, there are still no servers between South Africa and Israel, a distance of over 7,500 km as the crow flies.
 Actually, even the São Paulo server is closer, despite being separated by the Atlantic Ocean.
 As of now, IPVanish has added servers in Nigeria, greatly improving connectivity in Africa.
 And while the number of servers is low, the same can be said about the number of users.

 The population in Africa and South America is usually not dense enough for VPN providers to purchase hundreds of servers there, but that doesn’t mean users in these regions don’t deserve VPN server access at all.

 IPVanish server speed

 Here’s where the above issue really comes into play.
 We speed-tested a number of IPVanish servers in Europe, North America, and Australia – cross-referencing them with user reviews for greater sample size – and found a common consensus: IPVanish is useless unless you’re physically close to one of their servers.

 For comparison with other regions: the UK and the US are closer than the distance between the Brazilian and Costa Rican servers; a slightly greater distance separates the US and Japan than between the South African and Israeli servers.

 For the underrepresented regions, then, the IPVanish server list seems to be mostly hopeless.

 IPVanish servers and streaming

 IPVanish mostly works on shared IP addresses, which makes it easier for anti-VPN services such as Netflix and BBC iPlayer to notice that you’re using a proxy.

-It isn’t always impossible to bypass geo-restrictions using shared IP – just ask ExpressVPN – but it’s probably a good reason why IPVanish cannot bypass these restrictions at all.
+It isn’t always impossible to bypass geo-restrictions using shared IP – just ask ExpressVPN – but it’s probably a good reason why IPVanish might sometimes have difficulties accessing their libraries.

 IPVanish servers and torrenting